Anna Andrzejewski, art history professor and director of graduate studies at the University of Wisconsin-Madison

 You also want to show evidence of “research” here beyond the class.
 I will suggest books and other reference sources for you to consult.
 There are other resources you can look to as well – here are a few to consider.
 I would divvy these up and look at them, or consider them all (in one way or another).

 - Madcat/library book search.
-Our library contains TONS of books on FL Wright and even on specific buildings, including these.
+Our library contains TONS of books on Frank Lloyd Wright and even on specific buildings, including these.

 - Avery Index of Architectural Periodicals.
 This is a library networked database that contains articles on architectural history; you can search Wright and your building (by its various names) in it.